mdbootstrap/mdb-ui-kit/README.md

 ## Use our CDN

-You can find the CDN of this library at [CDNJS.com](https://cdnjs.com/libraries/bootstrap-material-design)
+You can find the CDN of this library at [CDNJS.com](https://cdnjs.com/libraries/bootstrap-material-design) and at [JSDelivr.com](http://www.jsdelivr.com/#!bootstrap.material-design)

 ### LESS & SASS